Believe Me: The Abduction of Lisa McVey

 Believe Me: The Abduction of Lisa McVey is a 2018 American true crime film, filmed in Canada, directed by Jim Donovan.
 The film was released on September 30, 2018, by Lifetime in United States and by Showcase in Canada.
 On June 4, 2021, it was released worldwide by Netflix.
 The film stars Katie Douglas, Rossif Sutherland, and David James Elliott.
-The film recounts the true story of Lisa McVey who was abducted and raped for 26 hours by serial killer Bobby Joe Long in 1984.
+The film recounts the true story of Lisa McVey, who was abducted and raped for 26 hours by serial killer Bobby Joe Long in 1984.

 In addition to its television broadcast, the film also received a special theatrical screening in Tampa, at the very same theater where Bobby Joe Long was arrested in 1984.
 The screening of this movie was attended by the real Lisa McVey Noland.

 Plot

 Seventeen-year-old Lisa McVey lives with her neglectful grandmother Diane and Diane's boyfriend, Morris Elwood, in Tampa, Florida.
-Morris regularly sexually assaults Lisa, and her grandmother ignores it.
+Morris regularly sexually abuses Lisa, and her grandmother ignores it.
 One night on her way home from her job at a doughnut shop, Lisa is kidnapped by Bobby Joe Long.
 He rapes her in his car before he takes her back to his studio apartment.
-Diane reports her missing but casually assumes that she has run away.
+Diane reports her missing, but casually assumes that she has run away.

 Bobby holds Lisa captive in his apartment, keeps her bound and blindfolded, and continually rapes her.
-When it is revealed that Bobby has been hurt by many women in the past, Lisa uses reverse psychology to gain his trust.
+When it is revealed that Bobby has been hurt by many women in the past, Lisa is kind and empathetic towards Bobby to gain his trust.
 Meanwhile, she leaves her fingerprints on surfaces in his bathroom and strands of her hair under his bed.
 She also memorizes as much as she can about Bobby and his apartment when she temporarily removes her blindfold while he is sleeping.

 After 26 hours, Bobby tells Lisa that he must get rid of her.
 He takes her to a secluded wooded area and holds a gun to her head.
 After hearing her plead for her life, Bobby lets her go and flees the scene in his car.
 Lisa memorizes her surroundings and then makes her way home.
 She bursts into her house and tells her grandmother what happened to her, but she and Morris refuse to believe her.
 Diane finally calls the police and they come to get Lisa for questioning.

 At the police station, a team of detectives are working on an extensive case, involving nine women who have been found dead over the past few months.
-Sergeant Larry Pinkerton, who specializes in Sex Crimes, assigns himself to Lisa's case.
+Sergeant Larry Pinkerton, who specializes in sex crimes, assigns himself to Lisa's case.
 Other detectives find her story unconvincing because of how much detailed information she provides.
 Pinkerton believes Lisa and also believes her abductor to be the serial killer they are searching for.
 Pinkerton sends Lisa's clothes for forensic testing; fibers on them match the fibers found on all bodies of the nine dead women.